baumlin/raspberrypi/libreelec/scripts/shutdown/README.md

     ) &
     ```
 ## Installing the hardware button
-Follow the instructions at https://howchoo.com/g/mwnlytk3zmm/how-to-add-a-power-button-to-your-raspberry-pi to connect the button to the correct GPIO pins.
+Connect the two GPIO connectors of the power button to GPIO3 and GND (i.e. pins 5 and 6).
+For more details, follow the instructions at https://howchoo.com/g/mwnlytk3zmm/how-to-add-a-power-button-to-your-raspberry-pi to connect the button to the correct GPIO pins.